Roasted Carrots with Cumin and Lime

 Instructions

-- Roast 20-25 minutes, until the carrots are just tender when poked with the tip of a small knife and beginning to turn golden in color.
+- Roast 15 minutes.
+Remove the foil and give the carrots a quick toss.
+Continue roasting, uncovered, for 10-15 minutes, until they're just tender when poked with the tip of a small knife, and the edges are golden brown.
 Squeeze the roasted limes over the carrots and scrape up any caramelized juices.

 Karen’s Notes and Tips